Quotients Of Admissible Formal Schemes and Adic Spaces by Finite Groups: Introduction

 This paper studies ``geometric quotients'' in different geometric setups.
 Namely, we work in three different situations: flat and locally finite type schemes over a typically non-noetherian valuation ring, admissible formal schemes over a complete microbial valuation ring (see Definition~\ref{defn:formal-microbial-valuation}), and locally topologically finite type adic spaces over a locally strongly noetherian analytic adic space.
 These $3$ different contexts occupy Chapters~\ref{section:alg}, \ref{section:formal}, and \ref{section:adic} respectively.

-The motivation to study these quotients comes from our paper~\cite{Z1}, where we (roughly) show that any smooth rigid-space $X$ over an algebraically closed non-archimedean field $C$ locally has a finite \'etale covering $f'\colon X' \to X$ such that $f'$ is a torsor for some finite group $G$, and $X'$ admits a ``polystable'' admissible formal $\O_C$-model.
-We refer to \cite[Theorem 1.4]{Z1} for a precise result.
-In order to formulate {\it and} prove this theorem, we had to make sure that a quotient of an admissible formal $\O_C$-scheme by an $\O_C$-action of a finite group exists as an admissible formal $\O_C$-scheme.
+The motivation to study these quotients comes from our paper~\cite{Z1}, where we show a refined version of Temkin's local alteration theorem.
+Our result roughly says that any smooth rigid-space $X$ over an algebraically closed non-archimedean field $C$ locally admits a formal $\O_C$-model $\X$ such that $\X$ is a quotient of a polystable admissible formal $\O_C$-model $\X'$ by a finite group $G$ (acting freely on the generic fiber).
+This refined uniformization result is an important technical input in the author's proof of $p$-adic Poincar\'e Duality in \cite{Zav-duality}.

+The actual formulation of this uniformization result is quite technical, and we refer to \cite[Theorem 1.4]{Z1} for the precise formulation.
+We only mention that, in order to formulate {\it and} prove this theorem, we had to make sure that a quotient of an admissible formal $\O_C$-scheme by an $\O_C$-action of a finite group exists as an admissible formal $\O_C$-scheme.
 This result seems to be missing in the literature, the main difficulty being that the ring $\O_C$ is never noetherian.